 HOW IT WORKS

 Fillers replenish the collagen layer of the skin.
-Injections are placed at the subdermal-dermal levels of the skin’s surface and have an immediate affect on its volume.
+Injections are placed at the subdermal-dermal levels of the skin’s surface and have an immediate effect on its volume.

 - There have been cases where fillers have been inadvertently placed in a blood vessel, which can cause major problems like skin death or even blindness.
 This is why it is vital to know who is injecting your dermal filler.
-“If injecting dermal filler is not what someone does on a daily basis, walk away,” Haley says.
-“You don’t want more than you need.
-You don’t want filler to change the shape of your face, and you don’t want duck lips.”
+It is important to go to someone who is injecting filler on a daily basis and has proper, in depth training in the administration and complications of dermal filler.
+Our Nurse Practitioner injectors solely do injections on a day-to-day basis.

 FACTS ABOUT FILLERS

-- All dermal fillers that are hyaluronic acid (like Voluma) can be reversed.
+- All dermal fillers that are hyaluronic acid can be reversed.